 - B2C companies that blogged 11+ times per month acquired 4 times more leads than those that blogged only 4-5 times per month.

-- Over 2 million blog post are published every day.
+- Over 2 million blog post is published every day.

 Gauging these numbers, it’s clear that blogging is still a powerful medium for brands and it only seems to be gaining more momentum.